sigmasin/OriDERandomizer/README.txt

 CHAOS MODE?

 I recommend just trying it out once before reading this section.
-Alt+C toggles it on and off -- when toggling off, all effects will be removed immediately.
+Alt+K toggles it on and off -- when toggling off, all effects will be removed immediately.

 Chaos mode spawns random effects at intervals of 5-15 seconds.
 The duration varies by effect, but is in the range of 5-60 seconds (thus, multiple effects can occur simultaneously).
 Possible effects include: